mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 $ oc create -f machineset-lz-bue-1a.yaml
 ~~~

-- Considering the limitation of ALB in the zone us-east-1-bue-1a, the service running in this node will be reached directly from the internet.
-A dedicated security group will be created and attached to the node running in us-east-1-bue-1a:
+- Considering the limitation of ALB in the zone `us-east-1-bue-1a`, the service running in this node will be reached directly from the internet.
+A dedicated security group will be created and attached to the node running in that zone:

 > Save the `SG_ID_BUE` to set the ingress rules on the next steps